CtrlK

 Actionability

-Every step includes fully executable SQL queries with clear column selections and patterns.
-The queries are copy-paste ready with only placeholder substitution needed (<table>, column_name).
-The output format is specified with a concrete markdown table template.
+The skill provides fully executable SQL queries for each step, with specific column selections and functions.
+The queries are copy-paste ready with clear placeholder conventions (<table>, <schema>).
+The output format is also concretely specified with a markdown table template and scoring rubric.

 3 / 3